tern-lang/tern-android/tern-android-framework/README.md

 ![Tern](https://raw.githubusercontent.com/tern-lang/tern-site/master/tern-lang.org/img/logo-small.png)

 This project forms the basis for building debuggable games on Android with Tern.
-There is an implementation of Marion for this framework, the source code can be found below.
+There is an implementation of Mario for this framework, the source code can be found below.

 [Mario Source Code](https://github.com/tern-lang/tern-studio/blob/master/tern-studio/work/android/mario/src/mario)